 - Anti-allergy shampoo to wash away allergens and treat the skin.

-- Immunotherapy which exposes the cat to the allergen via injection or oral drops in increasing amounts in order to re-train the immune system to ignore allergen.
+- Immunotherapy exposes the cat to the allergen via injection or oral drops in increasing amounts to re-train the immune system to ignore allergen.

 - Cyclosporine or corticosteroids are both immunosuppressants that can be used in cats unresponsive to immunotherapy.